TLop503/quicksand/README.md

   * Locally accessible live sandbox window, a Tor toggle switch to enable and disable Tor Browser's anonymity features, and a clean-up button that terminates and restores the sandbox to a clean snapshot.
 * CI/CD deployment
   * New container, or environment changes pushes to the repository automatically triggering builds published to GitHub Container Registry (GHCR) or equivalent.
-* Progress and evolution reports
-  * Team's progress report and individual reports are clear, concise, correct, and delivered on time.
 * VM/Sandbox guide and tutorial
   * Documentation for installing and launching the sandbox will cover all aspects of software setup and usage.